-We will improve our management service and work with Indigenous people to provide the support needed to sustainably manage Country - skills, knowledge, resources, partners, funding - and address barriers that limit success or restrict self-determination.
+We will improve our management service and work with Indigenous people and corporations to provide the support needed to sustainably manage Country - skills, knowledge, resources, partners, funding - and to address barriers that limit success or restrict self-determination.
 This includes the continued delivery of Our Country Our Future services.

-- Support Indigenous land and sea ranger groups in the management of Indigenous-held Country, through building awareness of, and providing access to, Our Country Our Future services for investment and collaboration with Commonwealth, territory, and state programs - Promote and leverage opportunities for holders of Country to benefit from the Australian Government's commitments to protect the environment - Build resilience and seek to achieve long-term outcomes through the return and management of Country by formalising partnerships with key support agencies, industry groups, and peak bodies responsible for Indigenous employment, skilling, and capacity and capability development - Ensure Indigenous voices are represented through continued ILSC representation in state, territory, and Commonwealth working groups and steering committees on the design of policy, processes, and programs that involve Indigenousheld Country
+- Support Indigenous land and sea ranger groups to better manage Indigenous-held Country through building awareness of, and providing access to, Our Country Our Future services for investment and collaboration with Commonwealth and state programs - Identify opportunities where we can support and invest in the management and Caring of Country in partnership with regional land councils - Build resilience and seek to achieve long-term outcomes through the return and management of Country by formalising partnerships with key support agencies, industry groups and peak bodies responsible for Indigenous employment, skilling, and capacity and capability development - Ensure Indigenous voices are represented through continued ILSC representation in state and Commonwealth working groups and steering committees on policy design, processes, and programs that involve Indigenous-held Country

-- Identify opportunities for the preservation and protection of environmental, cultural, and heritage sites in partnership with government and nongovernment agencies, not-for-profit, private, and other environmentally focused organisations - Promote opportunities and investment by peak agencies and organisations involved in natural resource management into projects on Indigenous-held land/waters, including ILSC-granted properties - Remove barriers to supporting land and water management activities on Country (e.g. where a lack of infrastructure is in the way of economic development opportunities) - Support management projects that explore/ deliver opportunities for communities and organisations to invest in environmental, carbon, or renewable energy projects that provide efficiencies, continuity of service, and/or economic, employment, and other positive outcomes
+- Identify opportunities for the preservation and protection of environmental, cultural, and heritage sites in partnership with government and nongovernment agencies, not-for-profit, private, and other environmentally focused organisations - Promote opportunities and investment by peak agencies and organisations involved in natural resource management into projects on Indigenous-held land, including ILSC-granted properties - Remove barriers to supporting land and water management activities on Country (e.g. where a lack of infrastructure is in the way of economic development opportunities) - Support management projects that explore/ deliver opportunities for communities and organisations to invest in environmental, carbon, or renewable energy projects that provide efficiencies, continuity of service, and/or economic, employment, and other positive outcomes